Regular Army of the Georgian Democratic Republic: Equipment

-The Georgian armed forces had seven armored vehicles: one Garford-Putilov armoured car, four Austin armoured cars; one Pierce-Arrow car, and one homemade armored Napier car.
-In addition, the People's Guard seized and utilized two depreciated Mark V tanks from the Russian White Army.
-In 1918, the Armored Vehicle Company of the Regular Army was assigned six armored vehicles.
-In 1919 it was reorganized into Separate Vehicle Team and assigned four armored vehicles, with the number increasing to six vehicles in war time.
-In addition, the People's Guard also had its own Armored Vehicle Team.
-However, these staff figures did not match the real number of the armored vehicles in armed forces.
-The Regular Army actually had only two armored vehicles.
-The armored vehicles of the regular army were called "Homeland" (Austin) and "Georgia" (the latter being Napier seized from Red Army in 1919), while those of the People's Guard were "Guardsman", "Proletarian", "International", "Peasant", and "Struggle".
-These armored vehicles were actually transferred to the Georgian armed forces by the German Empire.
+The Georgian armed forces had seven armored vehicles: one Garford-Putilov armoured car, four Austin armored cars, one Pierce-Arrow armored car, and one locally built armored Napier car.
+In addition, the People's Guard seized and operated two obsolete Mark V tanks abandoned by the Russian White Army.
+In 1918, the Regular Army's Armored Vehicle Company was authorized six armored vehicles.
+In 1919, it was reorganized as a Separate Vehicle Team and authorized four vehicles, with this number rising to six in wartime.
+The People's Guard likewise maintained its own Armored Vehicle Team.
+These establishment figures, however, did not correspond to the actual number of armored vehicles in service.
+The Regular Army in fact had only two armored vehicles.
+They were named "Homeland" (Austin) and "Georgia" (Napier, captured from the Red Army in 1919), while the People's Guard's vehicles were named "Guardsman", "Proletarian", "International", "Peasant", and "Struggle".
+The armored vehicles were supplied to the Georgian armed forces by the German Empire.

-The People's Guard had four armored trains.
-They were the most fierce weapons of Georgian armed forces, each equipped with 3-4 mountain cannons and 14 to 25 machine guns.
-The Georgian armored trains were: "Republican", "Worker", "Victory or Death" and "Freedom Fortress".
-The armored trains were inherited from the First Caucasian Separate Railway Brigade of the Russian Railway Troops.
-Three out of four of them were lost during the Armeno-Georgian War.
-Subsequently, a one armored train was commissioned in March 1919.
-The third one with two mountain cannons and 10 machine guns was constructed in early 1920.
-The construction of the fourth one began in December 1920 under the leadership of Valodia Goguadze, the commander of the Armored Train Squad of the People's Guard.
+The People's Guard operated four armored trains, which were among the most powerful weapons of the Georgian armed forces.
+Each was equipped with three to four mountain guns and 14 to 25 machine guns.
+The Georgian armored trains were named "Republican", "Worker", "Victory or Death", and "Freedom Fortress".
+The trains were inherited from the First Caucasian Separate Railway Brigade of the Russian Railway Troops.
+Three of the four were lost during the Armeno-Georgian War, after which a new armored train was commissioned in March 1919.
+A third armored train, armed with two mountain guns and 10 machine guns, was constructed in early 1920.
+Construction of the fourth began in December 1920 under the leadership of Valodia Goguadze, commander of the People's Guard's Armored Train Squad.

-Georgia inherited mostly obsolete and exhausted planes from the First World War.
-In 1920, the White Army handed over four Sopwith Camel F.1 fighters to Georgia while escaping the Red Army.
-In the summer, Georgia purchased ten SVA.10s from the Ansaldo plant in Italy.
-The Georgian air force suffered from fuel and oil shortages.
+Georgia inherited mostly obsolete and worn-out aircraft from the First World War.
+In 1920, the White Army handed over four Sopwith Camel F.1 fighters to Georgia while retreating from the Red Army.
+In the summer of that year, Georgia purchased ten SVA.10s from the Ansaldo plant in the Kingdom of Italy.
+The Georgian air force suffered from shortages of fuel and oil.

-As for Georgian navy, it had only several small Greenport boats and sometimes used civilian boats for military purposes.
+The Georgian navy consisted of only a few small Greenport boats and occasionally requisitioned civilian vessels for military purposes.